County Laois, Ireland

-With just 20 rooms, Ballyfin is the perfect place to stay for a secluded getaway
+With just 20 individually unique country-style rooms, Ballyfin is the perfect retreat for those who enjoy a boutique, exclusive feel.

 Famed for its 600 acres of parkland, luscious gardens and medieval out buildings, Ballyfin has plenty to keep the nature buff entertained

-The sumptuous interiors of the hotel reflect the rich historical and artistic past of the surrounding Irish landscape, providing a real sense of place.
+The sumptuous hotel interiors reflect the rich, historical and artistic past of the surrounding Irish landscape, providing a real sense of place.

 An array of activities are available in the hotel grounds, from boating on the lake, to fishing, to falconry and horse riding